Tech-N-Science/FunwithScience/README.md

 # Fun With Science

-Are you bored solving the questions using the tough physics formulas?? 😩 Are you bored of long calculations?? 😩
+Are you bored of solving the questions using the tough physics formulas?? 😩 Are you bored of long calculations?? 😩
 Then here is a solution to your problems. 😃
 This project is a Physics calculator where the user just needs to enter the values and the project calculates the result using the formula.